• Recipe Index

 Ingredients:

-• 6 whole chicken wings or about 12 wing sections (drumettes and wingettes)
+• 6 whole chicken wings or 12 wing sections (drumettes and wingettes)

 • ½ cup soy sauce